reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

 the object ``problem``.
-For this calculation, Reaktoro uses an efficient **Gibbs energy minimization** computation to determine the species amounts that correspond to a state of minimum Gibbs energy in the system, while satisfying the prescribed amount conditions for temperature, pressure, and element amounts.
+For this calculation, Reaktoro uses an efficient **Gibbs energy minimization** computation to determine the species amounts that correspond to a state of minimum Gibbs energy in the system, while satisfying the prescribed amount conditions for the temperature, pressure, and element amounts.
 The result is stored in the object ``state``, of class `ChemicalState`_.